akshatgupta2000/01-Financial-Modelling-Excel/India/README.md

 📎 Notes

 1. All assumptions are transparently included within each model.
-2. Values are reported in ₹ crore.
+2. Values are reported in ₹ crores.
-3. Models are designed for clarity, auditability, and reproducibility.